nseniak/opwatch/doc/overview.md

 ## Processors

 Opwatch draws from the Unix toolbox philosophy.
 Like Unix commands, processors are components that consume an input, perform a function, and produce an output.
-Inputs and outputs can be connected using pipelines.
+A processor's output can be sent to another processor's input using a pipeline.

 Many processors, like `tail` and `grep`, are named after their Unix counterpart and have a similar function.
 However, they don't necessarily have the exact same options or behavior.
 The goal here is to reuse good ideas and